dpicone1/Integrals_in_Python/README.md

-# Integrations_in_Python
+# Integrals_in_Python
-Enjoying Integrations with Python
+Enjoying Integrals with Python